Top page

 When some eavesdropper tries to steal this fragile photon's information, the photon or weak light is easily destroyed or changed by the eavesdropper, which destroyed photon or light can be detected as a sign of eavesdropper ( this 2nd-paragraph, this 1st-paragraph, this 4th-paragraph ).

-↑ Very weak classical light instead of (fictional) photons can be used as a means to detect eavesdroppers, so quantum mechanics is unnecessary for quantum cryptography or quantum key distribution's overhyped "unhackable security" .
+↑ According to this quantum cryptography mechanism, very weak classical light instead of (fictional) photons also can be used as a means to detect eavesdroppers (= very weak light affected or changed by eavesdropper can be detected as a sign of eavesdropping ), so quantum mechanics is unnecessary for quantum cryptography or quantum key distribution's overhyped "unhackable security" .

-This fake secure quantum cryptography is useless, because if some eavesdroppers or other noises constantly intercept or influence this fragile quantum information or weak photons, the photons or weak lights are easily and constantly destroyed, and sending quantum information itself is impossible.
+This fake secure quantum cryptography is useless, because if some eavesdroppers or other noises constantly intercept or influence this fragile quantum information or weak photons (= weak light ), the photons or weak lights are easily and constantly destroyed, and sending quantum information itself is impossible.

-This quantum key distribution (= QKD ) sending very fragile photons or weak light is impractical, unable to send information stably over long distance ( this p.1-last-paragraph ).
+This quantum key distribution (= QKD ) sending very fragile photons or weak light is impractical, unable to send information stably over long distance ( this p.1-last-paragraph, this 1 distance limitation ).

 This 5th-paragraph says